Kartikei-12/Connect-N/README.md

 This repositry contains a simple game made in **python** similar to **Connect 4**, bit modified to work with any Connect length for any board size.

+Currently supports only two player on a two dimintional board.

 ## System Requirements

 * [Python 3](https://www.python.org/)